Navigation

 I finally pieced together that it isn’t that I dislike comfort or an easy life, I dislike having no progress.
 I cannot accept the easy path for it means I am done progressing, that my upward mobility is done.
 I have lived a life of relative leisure, and with that you are given a chance to stay in your lane for a “better than most” lifestyle.
 In this, I have yet to find an external ceiling, a barrier to entry I cannot overcome.
 My biggest enemy is my own contempt.

 It is in this that I have decided to take larger leaps on greater problems to really try and find my external ceiling.
 My delusion tells me there is no ceiling, for all is solvable given enough time.
-I have chosen GPU Engineering for it seems to be a feat that is challenging with a lot of prerequisites(most that I don’t have), but also because it is a path walked before.
+I have chosen machine learning for it seems to be a feat that is challenging with a lot of prerequisites(most that I don’t have), but also because it is a path walked before.
 A guiding rope from those before, to help me catch up to the pack.
 Then hopefully in this new frontier I can find my ceiling, suffer my inevitable ego-death, and no longer be depressed for I have reached my limit.

 Goals